Support $\tau$-tilting modules and recollements: Introduction

 \section{Introduction}

-Recollements of abelian and triangulated categories were introduced by Be{\u\i}linson, Bernstein and Deligne \cite{BBD81F} in connection with derived categories of sheaves on topological spaces with the idea that one triangulated category may be ¡°glued together¡± from two others, which play an important role in representation theory of algebras \cite{BBD81F,BARI07H,CXW12A,HY14R,JJP65S,QYYHY16R,ZP13G}.
+Recollements of abelian and triangulated categories were introduced by Be{\u\i}linson, Bernstein and Deligne \cite{BBD81F} in connection with derived categories of sheaves on topological spaces with the idea that one triangulated category may be glued together from two others, which play an important role in representation theory of algebras \cite{BBD81F,BARI07H,CXW12A,HY14R,JJP65S,QYYHY16R,ZP13G,Zhe}.
 Recollements of abelian categories and triangulated categories are closely related, and they possess similar properties in many aspects.

-Recently, gluing techniques with respect to a recollement of triangulated or abelian categories have been investigated; for instance, for a given recollement of triangulated categories, Chen \cite{CJM13C} glued cotorsion pairs in a recollement; Liu, Vit\'oria and Yang presented constructions of gluing of silting objects \cite{LQHVJ14G} in a recollement, which follows from the bijection between the equivalence class of silting objects and that of bounded co\mbox{-}t\mbox{-}structures whose co-hearts are additively generated by one object (see \cite{MHOSVEC13A}).
-For a recollement of abelian categories, Parra and Vit\'oria \cite{PCVJ17P} glued some basic properties of abelian categories (well-poweredness, Grothendieck's axioms, existence of a generator) in a recollement, and Ma and Huang \cite{MXHZY} glued torsion pairs in a recollement.
-More recently, Zhang \cite{Zh} considered the recollements of wide subcategories in abelian categories.
+Recently, gluing techniques with respect to a recollement of triangulated or abelian categories have been investigated; for instance, for a given recollement of triangulated categories, Chen \cite{CJM13C} glued cotorsion pairs in a recollement; Liu, Vit\'oria and Yang presented the construction of gluing of silting objects \cite{LQHVJ14G} in a recollement, which follows from the bijection between the equivalence class of silting objects and that of bounded co\mbox{-}t\mbox{-}structures whose co-hearts are additively generated by one object (see \cite{MHOSVEC13A}).
+For a recollement of abelian categories, Parra and Vit\'oria \cite{PCVJ17P} glued some basic properties of abelian categories (well-poweredness, Grothendieck's axioms, existence of a generator) in a recollement.
+For more references, see \cite{MXHZY, MZ, Zh}.